 United States veterans or the surviving spouse of a veteran may qualify for the Aid and Attendance Program and receive monthly benefits to help cover the costs of senior housing and care.

-Many states provide a program for individuals who participate in the Medicaid program.
-Not all individuals on Medicaid meet waiver eligibility.
+Many states provide a waiver for individuals who participate in the Medicaid program.
+However, not all individuals on Medicaid meet waiver eligibility.
 The waiver is written to assist the elderly or disabled residents who need assisted living care.
 The program differs state to state and may be managed by health care insurance corporations.

 OSS is a state-funded program designed to help those who are eligible meet basic living needs not fully covered by the Federal Supplemental Security Income (SSI) program provided in licensed Community Residential Care Facility.
 OSS is not a Medicaid program.